Homemade Chemical Peel For Acne Scars

 “If you have routine skincare, stick to your regimen before the peel.
 If you use any new and active cosmeceuticals that irritate you before your peel, it could cause even more irritation, unnecessary recovery, and uneven peeling,” says MacGregor.

 Lastly, “Definitely don’t get waxed before a peel.
-If you are doing peel pads or solution at home, start very gently, and gradually build to more frequent use.
+If you are doing peel pads or solutions at home, start very gently and gradually build to more frequent use.
 If it’s a new product, always test a small area first,” advises MacGregor.

 The Best At-Home Chemical Peels